enkelprifti98/metal-isometric-xepa/README.md

 In both cases, you will be prompted to connect and enter a password which will be `alpine`.

 Once you have logged in, you will see the desktop UI.
-You may get a prompt about the Power Manager Plugin but you can just close the window by click the `X` button on the top right corner of the prompt.
+You may get a prompt about the Power Manager Plugin but you can just close the window by clicking the `X` button on the top right corner of the prompt.

 ![desktop](/images/desktop.png)